Case Study Video:

 As the sole designer of the project, I took on a range of responsibilities, including Level Design in Unity, Controller UX, JavaScript Controller touch, User Testing, UI Creation, Project Management and leading Daily Standups, and lastly Art Asset Implementation.

-Step 1 - Think
+STEP 1 - THINK

 Once we knew the challenge, my team and I explored different ways that we could interact with a mobile phone, such as rotation, tilting, AR or GPS.
 However, as a team, we wanted to strive into a different direction, which is why we looked into Local Networking as well mobile to PC/ or mobile-to-console experiences.